UNDERSTANDING PRIOR AUTHORIZATION

 Once you have obtained the Prior Authorization, please review it carefully so that you understand what services have been authorized and what providers are authorized to deliver the services that are subject to the Prior Authorization.
 Important facts:

 - A Prior Authorization request must be received by us at least 15 business days prior to the anticipated date of your service/procedure.
-In urgent or emergency admissions, Prior Authorization must be obtained within 24 hours of the admission or the next business day.
+In urgent or emergency admissions, Prior Authorization must be obtained within 48 hours of the admission.

 - Out-of-network care is generally not covered under our individual health plans except for emergency care, urgent care outside of our 20 counties or with an approved referral.
 If you get CGHC insurance through your employer, out-of-network care may be covered.
 In any case, it is your responsibility to contact us for Prior Authorization if you seek care out-of-network.
 A referral approved by CGHC is not the same as a prior authorization and in some cases, you need both.